adelphes/android-dev-ext/README.md

 This is a preview version of the Android for VS Code Extension.
 The extension allows developers to install, launch and debug Android Apps from within the VS Code environment.

+## What's New
+- Java Intellisense for Android is now in beta.

 ## Features
 * Line by line code stepping
 * Breakpoints